Ixonal/UsingJs/README.md

     {
       srcName: "some/file.js", //string, name of the using script file (if changed)
       noConflict: false,       //boolean, whether or not using is inserted into the global scope
       scriptRoot: "/",         //string, default script root
       styleRoot: "/",          //string, default style root
-      cached: true //boolean, whether or not to cache the source files }
+      cached: true,            //boolean, whether or not to cache the source files
+      debug: false             //boolean, whether or not to show error messages in log }

 These settings can be set by assigning an object to the global variable using.configuration before